-The immunization audit is conducted in accordance with the Iowa Administrative Code, Iowa Department of Public Health (IDPH) 641, Chapter 7.
+The immunization audit is conducted in accordance with the lowa Administrative Code, Iowa Department of Health and Human Services (IA HHS)641, Chapter 7.

-It is the law, and is done to evaluate the immunization status of all individuals enrolled in a licensed child care center, preschool, public/non-public elementary and secondary school in Scott County.
+It is the law and is done to evaluate the immunization status of all individuals enrolled in a licensed childcare center, preschool, public/non-public elementary, and secondary school in Scott County.
 A Certificate of Immunization, Certificate of Provisional Enrollment, Religious Exemption or Medical Exemption, is required for each student enrolled.
 The Certificate of Immunization is used to identify the immunization level of each child, to identify the students who would be at risk if there was a disease outbreak, and to help in disease control in the event of a disease outbreak.